-The Board has Directors with ages ranging from the 40s to late 70s, who have served on the Board for different tenures, with 67% of the Board being independent.
-The current average age of the Board is 63 and the Company targets to reduce the average age of directors to 60 by 2025, and 55 by 2028.
+The Board has Directors with ages ranging from the 50s to 70s, who have served on the Board for different tenures, with 62% of the Board being independent.
+The current average age of the Board is 61 and the Company targets to reduce the average age of directors to between 55 to 60 by 2025, and between 50 to 55 by 2028.
 The members of the Board with their combined business, management and professional experience, knowledge and expertise, provide the core competencies to allow for diverse and objective perspectives on the Group's business and direction.
 Further information on the individual Directors' background, experience and skills can be found in the 'Board of Directors' section in this Annual Report.